Armed robbery suspect in custody, charged with robbery of two Dollar General stores - NewsBreak

 Two bodies found in Duplin County home, deputies say

 Coastal Carolina Regional Airport announces return of non-stop flights to Washington, D.C.
 Coastal Carolina Regional Airport announces return of non-stop flights to Washington, D.C.
-Updated: 7 hours ago.
 Packets help fight period poverty.
-Updated: 10 hours ago.
-CHIEF: Man being chased in Pitt County threw hammers at pursuing officers.
-Two...
+Updated: 6 hours ago.
+Packets help fight period poverty.
+Updated: 8 hours ago.
+CHIEF: Man being chased in Pitt County threw...

 thecoastlandtimes.com